 What if your website breaks or crashes during the roll back process?

 To safely roll back a plugin update without breaking or crashing your website, you can create a staging site to test the plugin and the roll back process.
 Once you can see that the process has worked, you can replicate the changes on your website.
 This is the safest way to reverse an update.
 Let’s take a look at the steps.

-Important Note: We’ve detailed a safe method which involves using a staging site to test the rollback first and only then implement it on your live site.
-In case you decide to skip the staging site and carry out the change directly on your live site, we recommend that you take a backup copy of your website now before you carry out the rollback process.
-In case the rollback causes more damage to your site, you’ll have a copy of your website’s data that you can use to restore your site.
+Important Note: We’ve detailed a safe method which involves using a staging site to test the rollback plugin update first and only then implement it on your live site.
+In case you decide to skip the staging site and carry out the change directly on your live site, we recommend that you take a backup copy of your website now before you carry out the downgrading process.
+In case the plugin rollback causes more damage to your site, you’ll have a copy of your website’s data that you can use to restore your site.

 1. Create a Staging Site

-You can create a staging site with your web host or by using a plugin.
+You can create a staging site with your web host or by using a WordPress staging plugin.
 We’ll show you how to create a staging site in under a minute using the BlogVault Staging Plugin.

 Step 1: Install the plugin on your WordPress site.
 You can install the plugin from the WordPress repository.
 In case you don’t have access to your wp-admin, you can remotely install the plugin from BlogVault’s website.